GigFlorida/GigFlorida/README.md

 # I have Got To Re-Build Everything here,
-## My full experiences, in a very full computational;
+## My full experiences, in a very full computational history;
 ### Past, Present, and Future ...like right now!!!
 ---
 # Kurt David Gooch